Were You Discriminated Against Due to Your Nationality or Race?

 Race discrimination cases typically involve racially charged or insensitive remarks, generalizations based on race, gestures, images, and micro-aggressions that are meant to demean and intimidate people of color.

-You should retain the services of a nationality discrimination lawyer Los Angeles or an ethnicity discrimination lawyer for the workplace if you have been subjected to any of the above.
+You should retain the services of a nationality discrimination lawyer in Los Angeles if you have been subjected to any of the above.

 Citizenship Discrimination Is Also Outlawed

 The Immigration Reform and Control Act of 1986 forbids employers from discriminating against employees who are not U.S. citizens.
 To be sure, this does not mean an employer cannot refuse to hire a person who is in the country illegally.
 However, if you have obtained a work visa or are in the U.S. on some other legally recognized permit or visa, you have rights and protections.